Biden says US sending medium-range rocket systems to Ukraine | Law-Order

 - United States

-The Biden administration announced on Tuesday that it will send Ukraine a small number of high-tech, medium-range rocket systems, a critical weapon that Ukrainian leaders have been begging for as they struggle to stall Russian progress in the Donbas region.
+The Biden administration says it will send Ukraine a small number of high-tech, medium-range rocket systems, a critical weapon that Ukrainian leaders have been begging for as they struggle to stall Russian progress in the Donbas region.

-In a guest essay published Tuesday evening in The New York Times, President Joe Biden confirmed that he's decided to “provide the Ukrainians with more advanced rocket systems and munitions that will enable them to more precisely strike key targets on the battlefield in Ukraine.”
-Biden had said Monday that the US would not send Ukraine “rocket systems that can strike into Russia.”
+In a guest essay published on Tuesday evening in The New York Times, President Joe Biden confirmed that he has decided to "provide the Ukrainians with more advanced rocket systems and munitions that will enable them to more precisely strike key targets on the battlefield in Ukraine".

+Biden had said on Monday that the US would not send Ukraine "rocket systems that can strike into Russia".

 Any weapons system can shoot into Russia if it's close enough to the border.
-The aid package expected to be unveiled Wednesday would send what the US considers medium-range rockets — they generally can travel about 45 miles (70 kilometers), the officials said.
+The aid package expected to be unveiled on Wednesday would send what the US considers medium-range rockets — they generally can travel about 70 kilometers, the officials said.

 The expectation is that Ukraine could use the rockets in the eastern Donbas region, where they could both intercept Russian artillery and take out Russian positions in towns where fighting is intense, such as Sievierodonetsk.